asomasu2/comp423-course-notes/docs/tutorials/rust-setup.md

 ## **Part 1**: Initialization

-### Step 1: Create a New Directory and Initialize Git
+### Step 1: Create a New Directory and Initialize Git :rocket:

 (A) Open your terminal or command prompt.